When You Don’t Want To Do That Foundation Repair

 Surprisingly, it’s not necessary or advisable to repair every defect in a house.
-Normally what I will do in that case is give a number of alternatives in my report and layout the pluses and minuses of each alternative.
-Many times it is flamingly obvious that repairing the house defect will cause more problems than it fixes, OR is ridiculously expensive with little benefit.
+Normally what we will do in that case is give a number of alternatives in our report.
+We then layout the pluses and minuses of each alternative.
+Many times it our foundation repair engineering indicates it’s flamingly obvious that repairing the house defect will cause more problems than it fixes.
+It also can be ridiculously expensive with little benefit.

 Let me give the most extreme example of what I have encountered: